DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

     Next, restart your terminal shell before continuing the steps in the section "For Linux/Mac" below.

-    HOWEVER, this may fail on MATLAB.
+    HOWEVER, this may fail in MATLAB on the Mac.

     MATLAB on the Mac comes with its own copy of libomp.dylib, typically